stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> i
 ```

-Then the ingress node can be placed in contexts where we want to allow external ndoes to depend on the contents of the module, and the egress node can be placed in contexts where we want the contents of the module to depend on external nodes.
+Then the ingress gateway can be placed in contexts where we want to allow external nodes to depend on the contents of the module, and the egress gateway can be placed in contexts where we want the contents of the module to depend on external nodes.

 ```mermaid
 flowchart TD